Urinary Incontinence Post Radical Prostatectomy

 This procedure is a short, one hour procedure, done through a small two to three centimetre incision.

-This device has an approximately 95% success rate, so patients can be rest assured that even if they have an extreme outcome with surgery, that there is a good treatment that’s available for them, in the form of an artificial sphincter which will give them a very high chance of being cured of their incontinence.
+This device has an approximately 95% success rate4, so patients can be rest assured that even if they have an extreme outcome with surgery, that there is a good treatment that’s available for them, in the form of an artificial sphincter which will give them a very high chance of a successful patient outcome5.